-To qualify for Medicaid coverage of long-term care, you must satisfy very complicated financial eligibility rules—rules that often can be traps for the unwary.
+To qualify for Medicaid coverage of long-term care, you must satisfy very complicated financial eligibility rules—rules that often entrap the unwary.
 One of the most significant traps is Medicaid’s right to recover its expenses from your estate after you die – a practice known as “estate recovery.”

 Under current Medicaid law, states are required to attempt to recoup Medicaid spending for long-term care services.
 Since the only asset you’re allowed to own and still get Medicaid coverage is your home, this right of estate recovery is the state’s claim against your home.
 In other words, if you own a home, Medicaid is really a loan.
 It will pay for your care, but your house will have to be sold when you die to repay the state for the services it provided.